 - The provider inserts a tube into the cervix through which a special dye is injected.

 - The dye passes into the uterus and up through the fallopian tubes.

 - An x-ray is taken of the dye-filled uterus and tubes.

 - If the dye is seen emerging from the end of the tube, no blockage is present.
 (In some cases, hysterosalpingography may even restore fertility by clearing away tiny tubal blockages.)

 - If results show blockage or abnormalities, the test may need to be repeated.
-In case of blockage, hysterosalpingography may reveal a number of conditions, including endometrial polyps, fibroid tumors, or structural abnormalities of the uterus and tubes.
+In case of blockage, hysterosalpingography may reveal conditions, such as endometrial polyps, uterine fibroids, or structural abnormalities of the uterus and tubes.

 Fertility Treatment Approaches